Princeton-LSI-ResearchComputing/tracebase/INSTALL.md

 Note:

-- This creates an alias for the archive, which should be independent of any other tracebase instances (if you intend to run a public instance for sharing data).
+- This creates an alias for the archive, which should be independent of any other tracebase instances (if a public instance for sharing data is desired).
   - Be sure that the ARCHIVE_DIR variable in `/var/www/tracebase/.env` matches the alias.
 - This creates an `alias` to match the `/var/www/tracebase/static` directory.
 - This sets the gateway timeout to match what's in the `.env` file.
 This allows the software to end gracefully if